 Whenever you upload images it will automatically put in the title of the image and will usually not make sense.
 This is an easy way to grab some more SEO juice.

-The trick is, to write as if someone blind is reading that description.
-So if the keyword is relevant and optimized, Google will also show it in the “images” section of the SERPs.
+It is to write as if someone with vision impairment is reading that description.
+So if the keyword is relevant and optimized, the Google image search page will also show it in the “images” section of the search results.

 Not bad for a couple of minutes work!